turingschool/career-development-curriculum/module_three/interview_workshop.md

 * What is this question asking you to do?
 * What are the components that go into answering this question?
 * What background knowledge about yourself could you bring in here?
 * Anything else to keep in mind when answering this question?

+**Tell me about a time you had a disagreement with a colleague and how you resolved it.**

+* What is this question asking you to do?
+* What are the components that go into answering this question?
+* Use the STAR method
+* Anything else to keep in mind when answering this question?

 ### Transition